nubenetes/awesome-kubernetes/docs/monitoring.md

     | __Future-proof__ | __Medium__.
 Oftern lags several minor versions behind the latest Elasticsearch version.
 Some features are not available at all. | __High__.
 Same day Elasticsearch version parity.
 All features are available. | __High__.
 Up to you to upgrade as needed, but in theory the same Elastic Cloud. |

 - [jertel/elastalert2](https://github.com/jertel/elastalert2) ElastAlert 2 is a continuation of the original yelp/elastalert project.
 ElastAlert 2 is a standalone software tool for alerting on anomalies, spikes, or other patterns of interest from data in Elasticsearch and OpenSearch.
 ElastAlert 2 is backwards compatible with the original ElastAlert rules
+- [medium.com/hepsiburadatech: Hepsiburada Search Engine on Kubernetes](https://medium.com/hepsiburadatech/hepsiburada-search-engine-on-kubernetes-1fe03a3e71a3) In this case study, you'll learn how Hepsiburada migrated from an on-premises active-active Elasticsearch cluster (manually scaled) deployed in two data centers to a multi-zone Google Cloud Kubernetes cluster that can scale automatically.

 #### Elastic Cloud on Kubernetes (ECK)
 - [medium: A detailed guide to deploying Elasticsearch on Elastic Cloud on Kubernetes (ECK)](https://medium.com/99dotco/a-detail-guide-to-deploying-elasticsearch-on-elastic-cloud-on-kubernetes-eck-31808ac60466) Running Elasticsearch on Kubernetes allows developers/admins to utilize container orchestration by Kubernetes and apply best practices on managing Elasticsearch clusters by the Elastic Operator